 A warm if wet welcome

-"Here is your plastic bag; you might need this," our guide informs us, en route from the airport to downtown Rangoon (1. see map below).
+"Here is your plastic bag; you might need this," our guide informs us, en route from the airport to downtown Rangoon (1, see map).
 Jack and I looked at each other, bemused, before jumping out of our skins as our minibus was pelted with a bucketful of water by a Burmese kid displaying a triumphant smile.
 "Welcome to Thingyan.
 You might need your swim shorts too."

 As instructed, we popped our valuables in the plastic bag and kitted ourselves out as if heading off to the beach, even if we were surrounded by former British colonial buildings and local teashops, and took in the atmosphere of arguably Burma’s most important (and certainly its most amusing) annual holiday: the water festival.
 Although a little worn around the edges, Rangoon’s architecture is delightful, conjuring up images of a bygone era.